Become an Orientation Assistant!

 - Good academic standing with a minimum cumulative GPA of 2.0 (2.5 preferred)

 - Evidence of academic excellence and co-curricular involvement

 - Ability to maintain a positive and flexible attitude

 - Desire to work with students, faculty and staff

-- Email the link for the recommendation forms to your 2 faculty/staff recommendations.
-(Recommendations must be submitted online in order for the application to be complete.)
+- Email the link for the recommendation forms to your two faculty/staff recommendations.
+Recommendations must be submitted online in order for the application to be complete.

-- Attend your group interview at the Student Life Center, Room 1104.
+- Attend your group interview at the end of March.

-- Attend your individual interview during the week of March 6.
-Specific date, time and location will be emailed to you by noon on March 3.
+- Attend your individual interview during the end of March/early April.
+Specific date, time and location will be emailed to you.

-- Check your mailbox for your decision the letter the week of March 27.
+- Check your mailbox for your decision the letter in early April.